mongodb/mongo-python-driver/doc/examples/type_hints.rst

 As noted above, PyMongo will automatically add an `_id` field if it is not present.
 This also applies to TypedDict.
 There are three approaches to this:

   1. Do not specify `_id` at all.
-It will be inserted automatically, and can be retrieved at run-time, but cannot be type-checked.
+It will be inserted automatically, and can be retrieved at run-time, but will yield a type-checking error.

   2. Specify `_id` explicitly.
 This will mean that every instance of your custom TypedDict class will have to passed a value for `_id`.

   3. Make use of :py:class:`~typing.NotRequired`.
-This has the flexibility of 1, but with the ability to type-check.
+This has the flexibility of 1, but with the ability to access the `_id` field without causing a type-checking error.

-Note: to use :py:class:`~typing.TypedDict` in earlier versions of Python (<3.8, <3.11, use the `typing_extensions` package.
+Note: to use :py:class:`~typing.TypedDict` and :py:class:`~typing.NotRequired` in earlier versions of Python (<3.8, <3.11), use the `typing_extensions` package.

 .. doctest:: typed-dict-example
   :pyversion: >= 3.11